Skip to content

 ## Introduction

-Gitea stores the platform configuration (value repository), the workload catalog, and user-created repositories.
+Gitea stores the platform configuration (in the `values` repository), the workload catalog (in the `charts` repository), and user-created repositories.

-The recovery described here uses the application-level backup of Gitea, i.e. using the `gitea dump` command line.
-That backup type includes a current SQL dump of the database as well as all repositories' data.
+The recovery procedure described here uses the application-level backup of Gitea, i.e. using the `gitea dump` command line.
+This includes a current SQL dump of the database as well as all repositories and data.
 However, [Gitea documentation](https://docs.gitea.com/administration/backup-and-restore) recommends different methods for restoring the database, due to potential compatibility issues.

-A restore using this backup is advised, if for some reason only Gitea has been affected by a severe operational event leading to data corruption or loss.
-It is also possible to restore only either the database or single repositories.
-After such a partial restore there may be mismatches between the repository information and the database however.
+A restore using this backup is advised if for some reason only Gitea has been affected by a severe operational event leading to data corruption or loss.
+It is also possible to restore the complete the database or single repositories.
+Be aware that after a partial restore there may be mismatches between the repository information and the database.

 ## Retrieving backups

-While uploading and keeping backups on the configured object storage, there is also a local retention of these backups on a local volume for one day.
+When uploading and storing backups in the configured object storage bucket, there is also a local retention of the backups on a local volume for one day.
 After the local retention has expired, archives can be retrieved from the remote storage.

 Note that `rclone` is installed on the first time upload of a Gitea backup.
 If not present, it can be obtained from the releases page at https://github.com/rclone/rclone/releases/.
 Following variables such as `$BUCKET_NAME` or storage authentication are pre-configured in the container, so they do not need to be changed.